ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projection.markdown

 {PANEL: Aggregation and Projection}

-In an RQL query, use the `group by` expression to aggregate time-series (or ranges of time-series entries) in groups by a chosen resolution, and the `select` keyword to choose and project entries by a chosen criteria.
+In an RQL query, use the `group by` expression to aggregate time series (or ranges of time series entries) in groups by a chosen resolution, and the `select` keyword to choose and project entries by a chosen criteria.